We will invite you to belong.

 We don’t dress up at NRCC—not in our Sunday-best and not with nifty personas to cover our shortcomings.
-Authentic is more important to us than smooth or impressive.
+Authentic is more important to us than impressive.
 Also, we share space with another church.
 It’s a simple approach to space—no debt and a smaller environmental footprint.
 We like that.
 Inside, our decor is casual and streamlined.
 It’s a space conducive to connecting with one another.

 2. A Feeling of Community

 We believe spirituality happens best in community.
 We’re always looking for ways to connect with one another.
 We have a pretty active meetup group to help us.
 We do all kinds of groups and service projects together.
 Also, after the lesson, many of us (not just the minister) speak up and say what we think.
 We don’t always agree with the minister, and everybody seems okay with that.

 3. Un-Churchy Spirituality

 The Christian Church isn’t very healthy these days.
 When we were thinking about how to pursue our spiritual journeys, we didn’t find church culture all that appealing.
 Instead, we looked to ancient Christian practice and wisdom from our own time.
 We hit on a mixture of ancient sacred texts, history, psychology, and science.
 Our lessons are pretty well considered.
 It’s an approach we find refreshing and good for our souls.

 Friendships aren’t something that can be manufactured.
 Like trees or flowers, they grow on their own.
 We can put seeds into soil, we can add water, but we can’t make them grow.

 We really mean that.

 What create lots of spaces for folks to find ways of belonging that fit, ways to connect and develop friendships, trust, and affection.

 If you are comfortable belonging in a public way, come on Sunday mornings.
 Listen and observe.
 If you like staying anonymous, that’s okay with us.